20+ Years Experience

 Insolvency Practitioners Nationwide

-Who Pays for Staff Redundancy When a Business Goes Into Liquidation
+Who Pays for Staff Redundancy When a Business Goes Into Liquidation?

 When a business goes into liquidation, it’s not just the company’s assets and finances that are at stake.
-The livelihood of its employees is also on the line.
-But who pays for staff redundancy when a business goes into liquidation?

 Understanding Staff Redundancy in Liquidation